-Estimating the Concentrations into a Mixture
+Estimating the Concentrations in a Mixture

 Under normal circumstances, the simulation module does not change the population ratios during a fitting.
-It is usually assumed that the different systems of a document belongs to the same molecule, therefore their populations must be kept identical.
+It is usually assumed that the different systems of a document belong to the same molecule, therefore their populations must be kept identical.
 When you issue the command “Fit to Overlay”, if one or more populations are checked for fitting, iNMR will multiply (or divide) all the populations by the same factor in such a way that the total area of the simulated spectrum becomes equal to the area of the experimental spectrum.
 The population ratios are preserved.
 After this preliminary stage, the other parameters are fitted iteratively.

 Related Topics